Compulsory primary school leavers attainment test

 Date of the primary school leavers attainment test

 Pupils must sit the primary school leavers attainment tests between 15 April and 15 May.
-Because the 2014/2015 school year is a transitional year, other rules apply to the use of aptitude tests and tests measuring learning progression.

 Language and number skills always tested